Cubical approximation for directed topology I: Introduction

-of directed homotopy classes of stream maps, for all $Q$ compact \textit{quadrangulable} [Definition \ref{defn:quadrangulable}].
-Directed equivalences $X\ra Y$ between compact quadrangulable streams are classical homotopy equivalences of underlying spaces.
-Directed equivalences of general quadrangulable streams, however, need not define classical weak equivalences of underlying spaces.

 We establish our main results in \S\ref{subsec:main}, stated in the more general setting of diagrams of streams and diagrams of cubical sets.
 We first prove a directed analogue [Theorem \ref{thm:sd.approx}] of classical simplicial approximation up to subdivision and a dual cubical approximation theorem [Corollary \ref{cor:cd.approx}], all for stream maps having compact domain.
 Our proofs, while analogous to classical arguments, require more delicacy because: simplicial sets and cubical sets do not admit approximations as oriented simplicial complexes and cubical complexes, even up to iterated subdivision; and cubical functions are more difficult to construct than simplicial functions.
-We then prove a directed analogue of the classical result that maps $|B|\ra|C|$ admit simplicial approximations $B\ra C$ for $C$ Kan, at least for the case $B$ finite [Theorem \ref{thm:main}].
-Our main result is the following equivalence.
-We write $\WE{\PRESHEAVES\BOX}^\DIAGRAM$ and $\WE\STREAMS^\DIAGRAM$ for the (possibly locally large) localization of diagram categories $\PRESHEAVES\BOX^\DIAGRAM$ and $\STREAMS^\DIAGRAM$ by appropriate equivariant generalizations of directed equivalences.
-We sidestep the question of whether such localizations are locally small; we merely use such localizations as a device for summarizing our main results as follows.
+In a future sequel, we formalize a sense in which stream realization induces an equivalence between weak homotopy theories of cubical sets and streams.